JohannesGro/PyPerf/doc/gettingStarted.rst

 Upload
 ========
 PyPerf is also able to upload the gathered data to an instance of InfluxDB in order for the data to be then displayed in Grafana.
-The upload option takes a json-file to upload.
+The upload option takes a JSON-file to upload.

 .. code-block:: sh

-	pyperf upload report.json --target=influx --db=[yourDBname] --url=[yourInfluxDBhost]
+	bench upload report.json --target=influx --db=[yourDBname] --url=[yourInfluxDBhost]

 The optional parameter `--target` or `-t` specifies the target storage to upload to with influx as default.